aut0nate/Arkham-Web/README.md

 ## Disclaimer

 This project is for educational and personal use only.
 It is not intended for commercial purposes.
-It was created with the help of ChatGPT to support specific learning goals, including Azure cloud services, CI/CD pipelines, Docker, and Git‑based workflows.
+It was created with the help of OpenAI Codex to support specific learning goals, including Azure cloud services, CI/CD pipelines, Docker, and Git‑based workflows.